ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

     repo MyAshPhoenixApp.Repo
   end

+  # Defines convenience methods for
+  # interacting with the resource programmatically.
+  code_interface do
+    define_for MyAshPhoenixApp.Blog
+    define :create, action: :create
+    define :read_all, action: :read
+    define :update, action: :update
+    define :destroy, action: :destroy
+    define :get_by_id, args: [:id], action: :by_id
+  end

   actions do
     # Exposes default built in actions to manage the resource
-    defaults [:create, :read, :update, :destroy] end
+    defaults [:create, :read, :update, :destroy]

+    # Defines custom read action which fetches post by id.
+    read :by_id do
+      # This action has one parameter :id of type :uuid
+      argument :id, :uuid, allow_nil?: false
+      # Tells us we expect this action to return a single results
+      get? true
+      # filters the :id given in the argument
+      # against the id of each element in the resource
+      filter expr(id == ^arg(:id))
+    end
+  end

   # Attributes are simple pieces of data that exist in your resource